Note: This sterilization method is no longer available in the United States.

 Reasons for Procedure

 This procedure is only an option for those that want a permanent birth control.
 Other birth control options are a better choice for those who may want a future pregnancy.
-The doctor will discuss all birth control options before a this procedure.

-Problems from the procedure are rare, but all procedures have some risk.
+Problems are rare, but all procedures have some risk.
 The doctor will go over some problems that could happen, such as:

 What to Expect

 Prior to Procedure

 Description of the Procedure

 How Long Will It Take?

 About 10 minutes

 Will It Hurt?

-At the Doctor’s Office
+At the Care Center

 Call Your Doctor

 If you think you have an emergency, call for medical help right away.